abdulsamedtma/employee-tracker/README.md

 Open to collaboration, if you choose to do so open an issue and modify any changes you would like to see on a feature branch and wait for approval before merging to the main branch.
 Contributions are always welcome!
 But please read the contribution guidelines first on [Contributor Covenant](https://www.contributor-covenant.org/).

+## Future Enhancements

+I have plans to enhance the BlueLight Suites Employee Tracker application with the following features in future updates:

+### 1. Update Employee Managers

+- Description: Allow users to update an employee's manager, providing greater flexibility in managing the organizational hierarchy.
+- Implementation: Will add a new function that prompts users to select an employee and assign a new manager to them.

+### 2. View Employees by Manager

+- Description: Enable users to view a list of employees managed by a specific manager.
+- Implementation: Will create a function that queries the database for employees under a given manager's supervision.

+### 3. View Employees by Department

+- Description: Provide the ability to see a list of employees within a particular department.
+- Implementation: Will implement a function that retrieves and displays employees based on their assigned department.

+### 4. Calculate Total Utilized Budget

+- Description: Calculate and display the total salary budget for a specific department, which is the sum of salaries for all employees in that department.
+- Implementation: Will create a function that calculates the budget by summing up salaries from the 'role' table based on department.

+### 5. Additional User Interface Improvements

+- Description: Enhance the user interface to improve the overall user experience.
+- Implementation: Will work on refining the command-line interface and adding more user-friendly features.

+These planned enhancements will add more value to the application, making it an even more powerful tool for managing employee information and organizational data.

+Please stay tuned for future updates and improvements!

 ## Questions

 Have additional questions?
 Click the links below to reach me through my GitHub account or Email address.